Common scenarios, examples, tutorials, and walkthroughs for Azure Logic Apps

 - Tutorial: Create a streaming customer insights dashboard with Azure Logic Apps and Azure Functions

-- Tutorial: Create a function that integrates with Azure Logic Apps and Azure Cognitive Services to analyze Twitter post sentiment
+- Tutorial: Create a function that integrates with Azure Logic Apps and Azure AI services to analyze Twitter post sentiment

 - Tutorial: Build an AI-powered social dashboard by using Power BI and Azure Logic Apps